 Data storage is a component of any mining operation, and not all data storage is created equal.
 Affordable, traditional disk-based storage is less efficient than flash and has a shorter lifespan, exacerbating the issue of electronic waste as a mining byproduct.
 Storage needs to be durable, efficient, and reliable for the long term to offset this, and disk is not up to the task.

 That’s not all.
-A new, emerging blockchain type uses storage space as its currency, rather than compute power.
+A new, emerging blockchain type—storage mining—uses storage space as its currency, rather than compute power.
 This will make efficient, scalable data storage an even more critical asset.

 What Is Storage Mining?

-There are different types of mining depending on the blockchain’s mechanism (PoW was mentioned above) and resources or services the miner provides.
-“Storage mining” is a new type where miners are eligible based on proven storage power and capacity.
+“Storage mining” is when miners are eligible based on proven storage power and capacity.
 If they have the storage capacity to dedicate, they can become a node on the blockchain network and receive rewards.

 It’s still experimental, but Filecoin.io represents an early iteration.
 This open source, cloud storage marketplace is based on a blockchain that requires dedicated, proven storage from its miners.
 It’s an interesting one to watch and a great use case for sufficient, efficient underlying storage technology to both be eligible to participate and to reduce the environmental impact.